 You need people with vision to embrace a scheme like that, and Philippa found them in the city council.
-Yes, they understood it was a gamble and a potential headache … but in Leicester they already commemorated Richard III with plaques and place-names in his honour.
+She gave them the Reburial Document, drawn up by fellow founder members Dr David and Wendy Johnson, which set out the project's ethos and objectives.
+Yes, the council understood it was a gamble and a potential headache … but in Leicester they already commemorated Richard III with plaques and place-names in his honour.
 They were willing to give the go-ahead, but couldn't underwrite the cost.
 How to proceed now?

 So began Philippa's long road which lasted three years.
 Selling the concept, raising the funds, planning the logistics, recruiting the participants, commissioning the archaeological work and overseeing the whole process - in person - in Leicester - hundreds of miles from her home in Edinburgh.